pointwise/GlyphClientPython/README.rst

    with GlyphClient(port=2807) as glf:
        glf.eval("puts {Hello World}")

-GlyphClient can run a Glyph server automatically as a subprocess by specifying the port as zero.
+GlyphClient can start a Glyph server automatically as a subprocess by specifying the port number as zero.
 Note that this will consume a Pointwise license, if one is available.
 Standard and error output from the server subprocess can be captured by specifying a callback function.

+Note that, in order to use port=0, the Pointwise installed version of 'tclsh' must be in the environment path variable, along with any other necessary environment, including LD_LIBRARY_PATH on non-Windows platforms.
+(LD_LIBRARY_PATH is typically set by the 'pointwise' launch script.
+Refer to that script for specific details.)

 Example: